 We provide quality entertainment to the physically, mentally and financially challenged.
 NYACE shares the intrinsic healing properties of African music with all people.
 Every performance is a celebration of life.
 The company literally transforms every concert arena into a vibrant African village and incorporates the audience in the dancing and singing.
 We also use the arts to economically empower our community.

 The New York African Chorus Ensemble Inc (NYACE Inc) is a 501(c)3 non-profit organization founded in 2004 by Joyce Adewumi; an accomplished singer, choreographer, scholar, and educator with a culminate ten years experience teaching at various Nigerian Universities.
 Joyce Adewumi has studied and worked with many leading African composers.
-Her resourcefulness is further enhanced by her affiliation with many leading creators, performers and scholars in the areas of African performing, visual, and plastic arts, religion, and education.
+Her resourcefulness is further enhanced by her affiliation with many leading creators, performers and scholars in the areas of African performing, visual arts, religion, and education.
 Ms. Adewumi’s life long aspirations are to promote greater peace and understanding between African people and the World, and to assist the less privileged in society.

 Left to Right: The Gathering XI: Paying Homage to the Ancestors Concert December 2017 Korean Traditional Dance of Choomnoori, MC Laverne Williams, New York African Chorus Ensemble President and Founder, Joyce Adewumi.